michaelsammueller/secure-software-development/README.md

 ### Testing

 Integration and unit testing has been implemented throughout the system build process to periodically verify that system features are working as intended ([see here](application/tests)).
+Whitebox testing has done throughout too.

 ### GDPR